G-Research/ParquetSharp/README.md

 - Well maintained.
 - Close to official Parquet reference implementations.

-Not finding an existing solution meeting these requirements, we decided to implement a .NET wrapper around apache-parquet-cpp starting at version 1.4.0.
+Not finding an existing solution meeting these requirements, we decided to implement a .NET wrapper around apache-parquet-cpp (now part of Apache Arrow) starting at version 1.4.0.
 The library tries to stick closely to the existing C++ API, although it does provide higher level APIs to facilitate its usage from .NET.
 The user should always be able to access the lower-level API.

 ## Known Limitations

-Because this library is a thin wrapper around the C++ apache-parquet-cpp library, misuse can cause native memory access violations.
+Because this library is a thin wrapper around the Parquet C++ library, misuse can cause native memory access violations.

 Typically this can arise when attempting to access an instance whose owner has been disposed.
-Because some objects and properties are exposed by apache-parquet-cpp via regular pointers (instead of consistently using `std::shared_ptr`), dereferencing these after the owner class instance has been destructed will lead to an invalid pointer access.
+Because some objects and properties are exposed by Parquet C++ via regular pointers (instead of consistently using `std::shared_ptr`), dereferencing these after the owner class instance has been destructed will lead to an invalid pointer access.

 ## Building

 Building ParquetSharp for Windows requires the following dependencies:
-- Visual Studio 2019 (16.1 or higher)
+- Visual Studio 2019 (16.4 or higher)
 - Apache Arrow (0.16.0)

-For building arrow (including parquet) and its dependencies, we recommend using Microsoft's [vcpkg](https://github.com/Microsoft/vcpkg).
+For building Arrow (including Parquet) and its dependencies, we recommend using Microsoft's [vcpkg](https://github.com/Microsoft/vcpkg).
 Note that the Windows build needs to be done in a Visual Studio x64 Native Tools Command Prompt for the build script to succeed.

 **Windows (Visual Studio 2019 Win64 solution)**
 ```